reneang17/data-structures-and-algorithms/unscramble-computer-science-problems/README.md

 Worst time complexity (Big O) equal to \(O(1)\).
 Justification:

-Because we are not iterating the elements from input lists (calls or texts).
-We are accessing the first and last value of an array by an index.
+We are accessing the first and last value of an array by an index which occurs on constant time, \(O(1)\).

 ## Task 1